nickcollins/zinal/README.md

 # Prior work

-As was previously noted, more mature and polished projectional editors exist, such as [MPS](https://www.jetbrains.com/mps/) and [Lamdu](http://www.lamdu.org/), but also many others (see https://news.ycombinator.com/item?id=13773813, for example).
+As was previously noted, more mature projectional editors exist, such as [MPS](https://www.jetbrains.com/mps/) and [Lamdu](http://www.lamdu.org/), but also many others (see https://news.ycombinator.com/item?id=13773813, for example).
 I was not familiar with these when I started this project; had I been I probably wouldn't have created a new thing.
 By the time I became familiar with them, I was already far enough along with zinal that I felt it was best to see it through.